5th-8th, 12th-15th October 2018

 Editing: Thomas Fleetwood-Law (Year 13)

 The afternoon was utterly different.
-Leaving the echoes of the city behind us, we began to prepare ourselves for the horrors of what we expected to encounter and learn about at Auschwitz.
+Leaving the echoes of the city behind us, we began to prepare ourselves for the horrors we expected to encounter and learn about at Auschwitz.
 Many of us were trying to focus on the powerful emotions we knew to expect and mentally acknowledge what we were about to witness.

-The following day was dominated by a large and insightful visit to the city centre and its history, where we learnt more about Kraków and especially about the more political history of Jews under Nazi law.
+The following day was dominated by an insightful visit to the city centre and its history, where we learnt more about Kraków and especially about the more political history of Jews under Nazi law.
 Specifically, we visited the Jewish Galicia Museum, dedicated to teaching about the Jews before the war.
 This was crucial to understand the Holocaust in its entirety and that the persecution of the Jewish people began long before the liquidation of ghettos and their transportation to concentration camps like Auschwitz.
 We were also extremely privileged to hear a talk from a Holocaust survivor, who recounted her powerful story as a Jewish baby and the hardships of her parents.

 We left Kraków with sadness to see it go, awed by its rich yet dark history, both enlightened and harrowed by the knowledge and experiences we had gained about the Holocaust.
-Thanks must go to the RS Department for organising this trip.
+Thanks must go to the RS Team for organising this trip.